Best Laundry Hamper of 2021

 The Lifewit 72L Freestanding hamper is a straightforward and functional dirty clothes receptacle.
 This is a bag-style hamper constructed from a sturdy terylene cotton fabric and is themed with sailor stripes that we find aesthetically pleasing.
 Additionally, the Lifewit's long handles accommodate the overflow of its 72-liter capacity, perhaps making it a bit more appealing to those readers who are prone to putting off chores.

 The Lifewit is a simple product, but it isn't without its limitations.
 For starters, it isn't as sturdy as we would like for a so-called freestanding unit.
-As it is, it will collapse if clothes are not set into the bottom of it.
-Additionally, the unit lacks a lid, allowing less than desirable fragrances to waft freely around the room.
-However, we do like that the unit is lined with plastic, making it a good choice for wet towels and swimsuits.
-Moreover, this hamper is also easily collapsible, making it a good choice for trips to the beach or poolside, and it's lined with plastic, which is handy for wet towels or swimsuits.
+It will collapse if clothes are not set into the bottom of it.
+It also lacks a lid, so less than desirable fragrances can waft freely around the room.
+This hamper is also easily collapsible, making it a good choice for trips to the beach or poolside, and it's lined with plastic, which is handy for wet towels or swimsuits.

 The Handy Laundry Mesh Pop Up is the kind of laundry hamper that's there for you when you need it and gone when its need has passed.
 This disappearing act is facilitated by the twist to fold metal stays that provide structure to the basket when erect.
 When the basket is required, one needs only to toss it in the air, and it will pop open before it hits the ground.
 Pretty sweet, eh?